hyperbolic-time-chamber/intro-to-rest-and-http/README.md

 Verb meanings:

-* `GET` retrieves data
+- `GET` retrieves data
-* `POST` sends data
+- `POST` sends data (most often to be stored in a database for example)
-* `PUT` update existing data
+- `PUT` update existing data
-* `DELETE` deletes data
+- `DELETE` deletes data

 A URL, also commonly called an "endpoint", describes a resource that can be located on the web.
 The term "resource" can be loosely interpreted to be any of sort of data or media (JSON, images, text, etc.) We can examine the following URL to see an example of this: [https://stackoverflow.com/questions/671118/what-exactly-is-restful-programming](https://stackoverflow.com/questions/671118/what-exactly-is-restful-programming).

-This URL actually gives us a lot of information about the resource we are requesting.
+This URL gives us a lot of information about the resource we are requesting.
 Given that the word "questions" comes right after the domain, we can assume that we are requesting a question.
 It would also be reasonable to assume that the number located in the middle of the URL may be some sort of unique identifier for the question.
 The last portion of the url then names the specific question we are viewing on Stack Overflow.
 Putting all the pieces together, we can see how this URL describes a resource (a question of interest on Stack Overflow) that we can access via the web.

 **The combination of HTTP Requests and URLs allows us to make requests for resources.
-More specifically, the interface for a making requests to a server, one that is constructed according to the fourth principle of REST (uniform-interface), takes the form of a combination of a url that describes a resource and a verb that describes what we want to do with that resource.
-Put yet another way, when we say an API is RESTful, we typically mean that a server exposes a uniform interface (a set of endpoints) to which we can make requests using HTTP.**
+More specifically, the interface for making requests to a server, one that is constructed according to the fourth principle of REST (uniform-interface), takes the form of a combination of a url that describes a resource and a verb that describes what we want to do with that resource.**

 For example, a `GET` request to `https://stackoverflow.com/questions/671118/what-exactly-is-restful-programming` gives us the HTML we need to see the question in the browser.